Divanshu231/AWS_tutorials/Section 1/README.md

 - Flexibility

-### Benifit
+### Benifit of using Cloud Services

-  Faster Deployments: Because there’s no wait for local computing resources Usage-based pricing: letting you pay only for what you us Less financial risk: with lower up-front investment in hardware and software Easier upgrades: with no on-premises software to update Reduced need for on-premises resources: such as servers and IT staff
+- **Faster Deployments:** Because there’s no wait for local computing resources

+- **Usage-based pricing:** letting you pay only for what you us

+- **Less financial risk:** with lower up-front investment in hardware and software

+- **Easier upgrades:** with no on-premises software to update

+- **Reduced need for on-premises resources:** such as servers and IT staff

+Cloud computing enables a user to focus on their projects and customers, without worrying about infrastructure concerns.
+It not only saves time, money, and effort but also allows users to concentrate on the differentiating aspects of their business.

 ### Disadvantages of Cloud Computing

-  Security Issues: Secuity is the major issue in cloud computing.
+- **Security Issues:** Secuity is the major issue in cloud computing.
 The cloud  services implement the best security standards and industry  certifications. however storing data on external service providers always  bears a risk.

-  Technical Issues: You always need to rely on the internet like  uploading/downloading and migrating.
+- **Technical Issues:** You always need to rely on the internet like  uploading/downloading and migrating.

-  Cloud computing enables a user to focus on their projects and customers, without worrying about infrastructure concerns.
-It not only saves time, money, and effort but also allows users to concentrate on the differentiating aspects of their business.

 ### Understanding differences between On-premises and Cloud architecture